hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 - 🔴️ = most powerful (R)
 - 🟡️ = most accurate (R)
 - 🔵️ = fastest firing (R)
-- ⚪️ = purest(least energy wasted) (R)
+- ⚪️ = purest (least energy wasted) (R)
 - 🟠️ = most common (U)

 - 🩷 = fastest shot (H)
 - 🟣️ = hottest (H)
 - 🟤️ = cheapest (H)
-- ⚫️ = stealthiest(almost impossible to detect) (Re)
+- ⚫️ = stealthiest (almost impossible to detect visually) (Re)

 These lasers can be of different power, ranging from a simple stun shot to planet destroying power.
 The lasers can also be short range, lashing out of a cannon like lightning.
 The advantage of this is that it can manoeuvre, so it almost never misses.
 There are also laserdrones, which are rocket propelled tubes that have laser tips.

 ##### Beamers (R+H+F)

-This second type of laser has three functions: stunning , destroying and telekinesis.
+This second type of laser has three functions: stunning, destroying and telekinesis.
 However, this laser type is difficult to aim and is limited to 5 km, whereas other weapons have a range of several trillion light years.
 This makes it impractical in most battles, so it is not very popular.
 They come in 4 colours of beam: green, red, gold and pink.

 ##### Hyperion Fusion Cannons (C)